Skip to content

 Who is Solitude for?

-At Solitude Mountain Ski Resort crowds are few, and with 82 named trails over 1,200 acres of terrain, you might just be able to enjoy a solo run.
-As the name suggests, Solitude has a reputation as the least crowded ski resort in Utah.
-It’s also known for having some of the best runs on a powder day.
-Skiers and snowboarders are welcome at this highly-renowned but laid back resort.
+At Solitude, secluded stashes of fresh snow are easy to find, and with 82 named runs over 1,200 acres of terrain, you might enjoy a solo lap.
+As the name suggests, Solitude has incredible, tucked-away areas that stay untouched for days after each storm.
+Skiers and snowboarders alike are welcome at this highly-renowned but laid-back resort.

-Run Tip: Warm up your ski legs off Sunrise and Moonbeam Express lifts, while experts choose among the trails off Summit, Eagle Express and Powderhorn II lifts.
+Run Tip: Take an easy lap and warm up off the Sunrise and Moonbeam Express lifts, or find expert terrain off Summit, Eagle Express and Powderhorn II lifts.

 Parking and Transportation